What is a basketball cut?

 The diagram below showcases a basic example of the drift cut.

-This is a basic example of the drift cut that begins with 1 at the top, 2 on the right side wing, and 3 on the left side wing.
+In reference to the initial setup, 1 is at the top, 2 is on the right side wing, and 3 is on the left side wing.

 To demonstrate the offensive action, 2 receives the ball from 1 and immediately dribbles toward the basket near the baseline.